-Our homework for Feb 12-18 is to pick a few pains we’ve relieved.
+Our homework for this week is to pick a few pains we’ve relieved.
 Looking back at 2017, here’s the stuff I’m most interested in sharing:

 - How often should you take backups and run CHECKDB – I know, you probably think that sounds really dumb, but here’s the deal: I regularly interview “senior” DBA candidates who give really, really, spectacularly bad answers to that question.

 - What to do when SQL Server is unusually slow – consistently a top request from training class students & clients.
 I have a checklist where I work through sp_WhoIsActive, sp_BlitzFirst, sp_BlitzCache, etc, showing how to interpret the results.
 I’ve been honing this session for a couple of years, but I need a new abstract for it.

 - Analyzing parallelism – this sounds incredibly un-sexy, but clients & training students often get fuzzy looks when the concepts of CXPACKET, Cost Threshold for Parallelism, MAXDOP, CXCONSUMER, etc. It’s made more challenging by the fact that most monitoring & troubleshooting tools don’t show you which queries are currently hamstrung by this stuff, or give you good numbers for settings.
 I don’t have a good session to tell this story yet, either.

 - Demystifying cardinality estimates – quite the range of levels here, right?
 When I’m working with folks on query tuning problems, they often point at a part of the query plan and go, “Why the hell is it estimating 1.30753816 rows?!?”
 In 75 minutes, I can’t explain how the whole query plan is built from scratch, but I bet I could give people a good roadmap that picks up where How to Think Like the Engine stops.